glowing-bear/glowing-bear/README.md

 	/relay add weechat 9001
 	/set relay.network.password YOURPASSWORD

-Then go to the GitHub hosted version of [Glowing Bear](http://glowing-bear.github.io/glowing-bear)!
+Then go to our hosted version of [Glowing Bear](http://www.glowing-bear.org)!

 You can run Glowing Bear in multiple ways: use it like any other webpage, as a Firefox or Chrome app, or a full-screen Chrome app on Android ("Add to homescreen").
 We also provide an [Android app](https://play.google.com/store/apps/details?id=com.glowing_bear) that you can install from the Google Play Store.